Jakkaphan Kaewprom

-Jakkaphan Kaewprom (จักรพันธ์ แก้วพรม, born May 24, 1988) is a Thai professional footballer who plays as a midfielder for Thai League 1 club Ratchaburi and the Thailand national team.
+Jakkaphan Kaewprom (จักรพันธ์ แก้วพรม, born May 24, 1988) is a Thai professional footballer who plays as a midfielder for Thai League 1 club Ratchaburi.

 Club career

 BEC Tero Sasana

 Jakkaphan started his professional career with BEC Tero Sasana.
 In BEC Tero he was converted to right back and right midfielder, because at that time there were enough center midfielders in the team.

 Muangthong United

 In 2011, he moved to Muangthong United where he played very well, he won the 2010 Thai Premier League.
 Buriram PEA which is now Buriram United bought him from Muangthong United.

 Buriram United

 He was convinced to play for Buriram because he is from Buriram.
 He suddenly became Buriram's main player, after scoring goals and assisted as well.
 He was a big part of Buriram's treble in 2011.

 At the start of the 2013 Thai Premier League he picked up an injury on his ACL.
 Although he was injured Buriram extended his contract.
 He came back to field in the second leg of the 2013 Thai Premier League.
 His form dramatically came back to normal after his injury.